 What are the costs involved in calling in a lawyer?

-For more details please see the information leaflet (available in several languages - see below), which may be downloaded; the related power of attorney is also available to download.
+For more details please see the information leaflet (soon available in several languages - see below), which may be downloaded; the related power of attorney is also available to download.

 The following documents can be downloaded: